 Council also provides rate reductions for Not-For-Profit recreational properties and for commercial properties in Common Occupancy with a residence.

-Properties classified as tourism, commercial and industrial in the declared area of the southern sector of the municipality are charged special rates.
+Properties classified as tourism, commercial and industrial in the declared area of the towns and surrounding areas of Swan Hill and Lake Boga.

 Funds raised through the special rate are used by Swan Hill Incorporated to promote the Swan Hill region as a place to live, work, visit and shop.